israkhan-ba/LearnJS/NEW/IN-DEPTH/Fundamental_of_JS.md

  Both involve a considerable amount of magical behavior in normal code: `eval` to add or remove bindings and to change binding values, and `arguments` by its indexed properties aliasing named arguments.

  Strict mode makes great strides toward treating `eval` and `arguments` as keywords, although full fixes will not come until a future edition of ECMAScript.

+ First, the names `eval` and `arguments` can't be bound or assigned in language syntax.